 How to set effective employee goals

 Employees should want to thrive, not just survive.
 But too many people are disconnected from their colleagues and workplace as business conditions continue to change.
 Seemingly every day, another major company announces its own unique perspective on hybrid or remote work situations and how it will affect its business model.
-As a result, it’s time that companies reassess how they are setting and supporting employee goals to minimize or even eliminate ambiguity about individual and broader expectations in this new climate.
+As a result, it’s time that companies reassess how they are setting and supporting employee goals to minimise or even eliminate ambiguity about individual and broader expectations in this new climate.

 Cascading goals ensure business–employee goal alignment

 With clearer goal alignment and visibility, managers can allocate resources more efficiently and with fewer redundancies.
-This allows employees, teams, and the entire organization to execute the strategy faster.
+This allows employees, teams, and the entire organisation to execute the strategy faster.
 And when employees work smarter, a boost in productivity can lead to stronger profitability.

 - Focus employees’ efforts on your company’s most important goals.